coderefinery/git-intro/content/branches.md

   merging. **The goal of the exercise is to end up with 3 branches**.

   - Change to the branch `main`.
-  - Create another branch called `less-salt`
+  - Create another branch called `less-salt`.
-    - Note! makes sure you are on main branch when you create the less-salt branch
+    - Note! makes sure you are on main branch when you create the `less-salt` branch.
     - A safer way would be to explicitly mention to create from the main branch as shown below:
       ```console
       $ git branch less-salt main
       ```
+  - Switch to the `less-salt` branch.
-  - Where you reduce the amount of salt.
+  - On the `less-salt` branch reduce the amount of salt.
   - Commit your changes to the `less-salt` branch.

   Use the same commands as we used above.